-Participants must have access to an electronic tablet or smart phone that has internet service via Wi-Fi or cellular data and is capable of audio and video transmission to utilize Specialty Telehealth and Assessment Team services.
+Participants must have an electronic tablet or smart phone that has internet service via Wi-Fi or cellular data and is capable of audio and video transmission to utilize Specialty Health Assessment and Coordination services.
 Cellular data service and internet service cannot be covered through the waivers as they are considered room and board costs.